Adaptive optics: Other uses

 Besides its use for improving nighttime astronomical imaging and retinal imaging, adaptive optics technology has also been used in other settings.
-Adaptive optics is used for solar astronomy at observatories such as the Swedish 1-m Solar Telescope and Big Bear Solar Observatory.
+Adaptive optics is used for solar astronomy at observatories such as the Swedish 1-m Solar Telescope, Dunn Solar Telescope, and Big Bear Solar Observatory.
 It is also expected to play a military role by allowing ground-based and airborne laser weapons to reach and destroy targets at a distance including satellites in orbit.
 The Missile Defense Agency Airborne Laser program is the principal example of this.